 NBA Playoffs: Bucks' Starting Lineup Against Hawks

-The Milwaukee Bucks are 4.5-point favorites over the Atlanta Hawks for Game 5 in Milwaukee, according to FanDuel.
+The Atlanta Hawks are 3.5-point favorites over the Milwaukee Bucks for Game 6 in Atlanta, according to FanDuel.

 Related stories on NBA basketball